Why the Green New Deal Will Not Work

 The Biden Campaign Platform has incorporated the Green New Deal.
 What that means is we may be embarking on the nearly impossible task to lowering or better yet eliminate fossil fuels, the accused villains, of global warming.
 Fossil Fuel cars are to be replaced by the electric car, shutting down coal and natural gas plants, and reducing the need for oil.
 Public transport will be by high-speed trains, replacing aviation travel!
 All buildings are mandated to be net-zero emissions.

 There are some hurdles to overcome.
-Currently, US energy sources are 63% fossil fuel, 20% nuclear energy, and only 18% renewable sources such as solar and wind (wind contributes all of 1% to the global energy needs).
+Currently, US energy sources are 63% fossil fuel, 20% nuclear energy, and only 10% renewable sources such as solar and wind (wind contributes all of 1% to the global energy needs).
 The reason that renewable energy is not here yet, is that renewable energy is just too expensive, and nuclear is still not acceptable to the majority of the people, especially the environmentalists.
 As it stands now, electric cars use just about as much fossil fuels as gasoline cars if you include all the “charge ups” and eventual degradation of the batteries in an environmentally acceptable manner.
-High-speed trains have been a disaster, looking at our experiment of LA to Fresno (yes, Fresno) to handle all that traffic on State Route 99, a project which started in 2018, and is anticipated to be completed in 2027 at the cost of $4 billion.
+High-speed trains have been a disaster, looking at our experiment of LA to Fresno (yes, Fresno) to handle all that traffic on State Route 99, a project which started in 2018, and is anticipated to be finished in 2027 at the cost of $20 billion when completed.

 The odds of eliminating fossil fuel emissions by 2030 or even 2050 are rather low.
 Looking at the various accords that have failed, the 1992 Earth Summit in Rio de Janeiro, the 2005 Kyoto Protocol, and the 2015 Paris Agreement.
 The United Nations has admitted that all these policies have achieved the sum total of nothing.
 In fact, by all measures and criteria, we are greater polluters than ever before in history!
 None of the nations, especially the three major ones, the US, China, and Europe, who produce 80% of the emissions, have lived up to a fraction of what they promised to do.
 What about We all could do a little and together we will achieve just a little, as said sarcastically by Uk’s chief climate adviser, David MacKay.
 Unfortunately, all the actions we could take amount to only fractions of the whole problem.
 A Norwegian researcher studied cutting food waste, and eliminating meat, which has become part of the discussion, especially with all the vegans who are by their genetics, also environmentalists.
 The amount of money saved is spent on items that cause the same or more carbon emissions, sadly canceling any benefits.